siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 _Note: Jerk values that are less than 1,000,000 are assumed to be multiplied by 1 million.
 This keeps from having to keep track of all those zeros.
 For example, to enter 5 billion the value '5000' can be entered._

 ### $xJH - Jerk Homing
 Sets the jerk value used for homing to stop movement when switches are hit or released.
-In most cases the same value as $xJM is OK.
-However, if your $xJM is very low you may need a higher value for homing in order to prevent damage to the switches.
+You generally want this value to be larger than the $xJM value, as this determines how fast the axis will stop once it hits the switch.
+You generally want this as fast as you can get it without losing steps on the accelerations.

 ### $xJD - Junction Deviation
 This one is somewhat complicated.
 Junction deviation - in combination with Junction Acceleration ($JA) from the system group - sets the velocity reduction used during cornering through the junction of two lines.
 The reduction is based on controlling the centripetal acceleration through the junction to the value set in JA with the junction deviation being the "tightness" of the controlling cornering circle.
 An explanation of what's happening here can be found on [Sonny Jeon's blog: Improving grbl cornering algorithm] (http://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/ onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/).